Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 - **Fewer failed runs** due to early sparsity detection and scale-aware preprocessing
 - **Consistent spectral indices** across different data scales, enabling meaningful cross-dataset comparisons

-Please check the diagrams for more detailed results on a dataset of size (NxF) 3000x384:
+Please check the diagrams for more detailed results on a dataset of size (NxF) 3000x384, please keep in mind that alpha is the cosine similarity component of the index and that it can be modulated from 1 to 0 where 1 is full cosine and 0 is full taumode:

 <img src="../assets/blog/002/alpha_beta_trends.png" alt="Alpha Beta Trends" width="88%"/>